harvardartmuseums/data-grinder/README.md

 `heightFull`: The height in pixels of the full image file in the DRS.
 `scalefactor`: The propotional difference between teh supplied image and the full image.
 In the example response, the full image is 1.334 times larger than the supplied image.
 `iiifbaseuri`: A fully formed IIIF URI for the image in the DRS.
-`idsid`: The image file ID in the DRS returned when requesting the original image URL.
 `colors`:
 `hashes`:
 `clarifai`: